We will reply to your message within an hour.

 No need to turn a knob or pull a handle—these slides open a drawer with a light push.

-A stop holds the drawer open; push firmly on the drawer to close.
+A stop holds your drawer open for secure, sustained access to its contents.
+Push firmly on the drawer to close.

 A lever locks the drawer in place whether it’s open or closed; push the lever to release the lock.